semarie/sysclean/README.md

                 PKG_DBDIR environment variable.

 # FILES
-     /etc/sysclean.ignore  Files to ignore from output.
+     /etc/sysclean.ignore  Patterns to ignore in filesystem walking.
+See File::Glob(3p) for syntax details.
 One per line.
-If the filename is a directory, sysclean will not explore it, so all files behind will be ignored too.
+                           If the pattern matches a directory, sysclean will not explore it, so all files behind will be ignored too.

 # EXAMPLES
      Obtain the list of outdated files (without used libraries from ports):